The SME your team never had.

 kluris companion add specmint-tdd

-Enable companions per brain; Kluris copies only the bundled SKILL.md and references it from the generated /kluris skill.
+Companions are bundled with kluris — no separate plugin install.
+Per brain: kluris copies only the SKILL.md and references it from the generated /kluris-<name> skill.

 Your brain grows with your team.